-Many new owners are surprised by the jumping ability the Akita has, a full grown adult can easily leap over a 3 foot fence; many smaller dogs can do this, but the Akita is the only large breed who is so nimble.
-It is often referred to as the Hunting Leap, as he springs into the air and lands on all four feet, with muzzle ‘on point’, thus in position to trap prey.
+Many new owners are surprised by the jumping ability the Akita has, a full grown adult can easily leap over a 3 foot fence; many smaller dogs can do this, but the Akita is the only large breed that is so nimble.
+This particular action is often referred to as the Hunting Leap, as he springs into the air and lands on all four feet, with muzzle ‘on point’, thus in position to trap prey.
 If a person is to witness this, it will most often happen when in tall grass or in the snow.

 Grooming, Shedding & Important Care